 |

 Evergreen species from Madagascar with deeply lobed leaves, and light pink flowers with a dark purple center.
 Quite unlikely to be hardy in our Houston garden, if in fact my seed-grown plants are the real thing – apparently there are a lot of plants out there labeled as this species that are something else altogether.
 But I'm already seeing flowers in late spring after an early-spring sowing, so whatever I'm growing, it can be enjoyed as an annual.
+Unlike other hibiscus species and related genera in our garden, this one hasn't shown any inclination to develop seeds, even though several seed-grown specimens are growing in close proximity – all grown from traded seed, so it must be something about the growing conditions in our setting.

 |